 These events that closed 2019 marked the new sorpasso of Madrid over Catalonia as the community with the highest GDP in Spain.
 Both communities have been fighting as the first economic region since the financial crisis, when Catalonia lost its monumental advantage over Madrid.
 It doesn't help either constant increase in rental prices and a decrease in tourism, which make opening a local or business in the city a risky sport.
 The result is that social fragmentation, insecurity, crime and crime are replacing the open and cosmopolitan, tourist, welcoming and commercial society that Barcelona was.

 Less than two hours from Barcelona is Andorra, which although it has always been very reserved with nationality and the rights of foreigners, it is a very cosmopolitan country.
 Illegal immigration is easy to control and is practically non-existent in the Principality, allowing diversity not to be conflictive for the cohesion of the region and avoiding crime.
-In fact, more than half of the Principality's population is of foreign origin and people of over a hundred nationalities with different cultures live in Andorra, without counting tourists.
+In fact, more than half of the Principality's population is of foreign origin and in Andorra people of more than a hundred nationalities with different cultures live together, without counting tourists.

 Andorra, as it has gained experience with immigration, has adopted effective measures to guarantee the social cohesion of its citizens.
 For example, the triple Andorran educational system, with the free choice of three free and free public systems: the French, the Spanish and the Andorran system.
 Or also the call threshold of social cohesion recently applied, which consists of a guaranteed minimum income equivalent to the minimum wage (991.47 euros per month).
 In other words, all people with monthly income of less than 991.47 euros have the right to request a social benefit until they reach that amount.